 There are three Sessional Tests (STs) for all theory papers, the average of the best two are considered.
-However, the course coordinator, with the approval of Head of the Department may decide the number of STs required for a specific course.
-The policy on the evaluation component - 'Quizzes / Tutorials / Assignments' (if applicable else weightage is merged in STs) as decided by the course coordinator and Head of the Department and is announced separately for each course.
+However, the course coordinator, with the approval of Dean may decide the number of STs required for a specific course.
+The policy on the evaluation component - 'Quizzes / Tutorials / Assignments' (if applicable else weightage is merged in STs) as decided by the course coordinator and Dean and is announced separately for each course.